Nazi chic: Asia

 Sometimes in East Asia, for example Japan, Nazi uniforms are used as part of cosplay.
 Several Japanese products have reused Nazi themes in their artwork, such as the 2010 card game Barbarossa, described as the "softcore Nazi anime porn" with "anime Nazi girls".
 The game was successful enough to receive an English release in 2013 as well as a stand-alone sequel El Alamein (also released in English).
-2019 saw the release of video game Mein Waifu is the Fuhrer, described as a "Nazi-themed anime dating simulator" and inspired by the Japanese art and the visual novel-type of game.
+2019 saw the release of Mein Waifu is the Fuhrer, a video game that has been described as a "Nazi-themed anime dating simulator".
+It draws inspiration from Japanese art and visual novels.

 In South Korea, an area generally isolated from Nazi cultural influences during the Nazi era, Time magazine observed in 2000 "an unthinking fascination with the icons and imagery of the Third Reich."

 In Indonesia, the SoldatenKaffee, a café featuring Nazi decoration and memorabilia closed in 2013, due to controversies and critiques by international media as well as death threats and hate mail to the owners.
-The SoldatenKaffee, however, reopened in 2014, the owner claimed that his establishment was never aimed to promote Nazi ideology explaining that Nazism was only seen from a historical perspective in Indonesia.
-The SoldatenKaffee closed again in 2017 due to moving elsewhere for lack of local demand.
+The SoldatenKaffee reopened in 2014.
+The owner claimed that his establishment never aimed to promote Nazi ideology, explaining that in Indonesia, Nazism was only seen "from a historical perspective".
+The SoldatenKaffee closed again in 2016 due to lack of local demand.
+Six months later, the owner's lawyer announced that the cafe would open in a new location with more space.

 There is an ongoing interest in Thailand in Nazi symbolism, particularly among young people.
 The fascination with such imagery is considered to be based on a lack of understanding of the Holocaust rather than political leanings or hate crime.
 A Nazi-themed restaurant in Ubon Ratchathani was opened in 2011 called Hitler Fried Chicken, which gained considerable social media traction after an image of it was posted on Twitter.
 At this point, the restaurant had already changed its name to H-ler Food and Drink and censored Adolf Hitler's face on its store-front branding.

 In 2006, a restaurant named Hitler's Cross was opened in Mumbai, India.
 It was later renamed after protests by the Indian Jewish community.
 'Nazi Collection' Bedspread was launched, by a Mumbai-based home furnishing company in 2007.
 In 2007, in Gujarat a men's clothing store named Hitler was in the news.
 After the outrage, the owners claimed they did not know Adolf Hitler.
 In 2011, a pool parlour named Hitler's Den was opened in Nagpur.
 It included the Nazi swastika and insignia.
 The Israeli embassy in India expressed displeasure with the naming.
 The Simon Wiesenthal Center, an international Jewish human rights organisation, called for the parlour to be renamed.
 However, the owners refused.